The Business Side of Natural Health Practice: What Nobody Teaches You at College

-I remember the gap well.
-You've spent years studying biochemistry, pathology, herbal medicine, nutrition, case taking, functional testing.
+If you’re like me, you’ve spent years studying biochemistry, pathology, herbal medicine, nutrition, case taking, and functional testing.
 You've poured everything into becoming the best clinician you can be.
-And then you graduate, and suddenly you're expected to also be a marketer, a bookkeeper, a website designer, a social media manager, a compliance officer, and a business strategist…WTF?
+And then you graduate, and suddenly you're also supposed to be a marketer, a bookkeeper, a website designer, a social media manager, a compliance officer, and a business strategist…WTF?

-I talk to a lot of new graduates, and the pattern is remarkably consistent.
+The shift was a bit easier for me with my business background, but I talk to a lot of new graduates, and the pattern is pretty consistent.
 It's not clinical confidence that holds them back.
 Most new grads are far more capable clinically than they give themselves credit for.
 It's everything around the clinical work that creates the paralysis.
+The systems, the pricing, the website, the not knowing where to start.
 And the longer it goes unaddressed, the more demoralizing it becomes.

-So let's talk about what's actually going on, what actually helps.
+So, let's talk about what's actually going on and what actually helps.

 The Things Nobody Teaches You in School

-Most graduates leave college without a clear answer to any of the following:
+Most graduates leave without a clear answer to any of these:

 These aren't small questions.
-Each one represents hours of research, second-guessing, and often costly mistakes.
 And because most colleges don't cover them, most graduates piece together answers from Facebook groups, free webinars of variable quality, and well-meaning advice from practitioners who set up their businesses five or ten years ago, before the online practice landscape looked anything like it does today.

 The Confidence Problem Nobody Talks About

-When you don't have your systems sorted, and when you're not sure how to present yourself, what to charge, or whether your intake forms are legally sound, it creates a background hum of anxiety that follows you into every consultation.
-You start second-guessing yourself clinically even when your instincts are good, because the uncertainty in one area contaminates the others.
+If you don't have your systems sorted, or don't know what to charge, or how to present yourself, it creates a background hum of anxiety that follows you into every consultation.
+You start second-guessing yourself clinically even when your instincts are completely right.
+Uncertainty in one area contaminates everything else.

 The reverse is also true.
 When your business foundations are solid, and you know your systems are professional, your pricing is right, your website clearly communicates what you do, and your practice management software is running smoothly, then you walk into consultations with a completely different energy.
 You can be fully present with your patient because the scaffolding around the clinical work is holding up.